jahnvijoshi14/issue-tracker/README.md

 This is a project in which we can create a project and later we can create issues in it, it is a sort of project management software where we can create projects , add issues to it also we can filter and search issues.

-to start project use: npm start command note :- do install node_modules by npm install
+to start project use: npm start command.

+note :- do install node_modules by npm install.

 it will work on :- http://localhost:8000/